iwu78/csp-blog/index.md

 - City knowledge test: [Cityquiz](https://cityquiz.io)
 - City coverage on a map: [Hugequiz](https://hugequiz.com/quizzes)
 - [Geoguessr](https://www.geoguessr.com/)
+- Redraw the state borders to see the outcome of elections: [Redraw the States](https://kevinhayeswilson.com/redraw)

 ### Schedule
 <p>Click the buttons below to see my schedule for this first trimester.</p>